DoITPoMS

 Diagram to show change ion structure during phase change

-This shows the BaTiO3 structure with an O6 octahedron surrounding the important Ti atom.
+The diagram below shows the BaTiO3 structure with an O6 octahedron surrounding the Ti atom.

 Diagram to show change ion structure during phase change